Migrate from OSS to Pro

 Step 4: Import Data to Pro

-On your Pro instance, run the import task with the export file path and OSS master key:
+On your Pro instance, run the import task with the export file path.
+Pass the OSS master key via the PWPUSH_OSS_MASTER_KEY environment variable (recommended, avoids shell history) or as the second argument:

 docker compose exec pwpush-pro bin/rails 'pwpush:import[/opt/PasswordPusher/tmp/pwpush_export_20260221_120000.json,YOUR-OSS-MASTER-KEY]'